userlogout/userlogout/README.md

 ## About me
 ## I'm a begginer (junior) JavaScript React developer.
-- 🔭 I’m currently working on some intresting project
+- 🔭 I’m currently working on some interesting project
 - 🌱 I’m currently learning C++

 # Languages and Tools